 Time your run.
 If you want an accurate pace for your run, you need to time yourself.
-You can use a standard wristwatch or set a timer at and leave it at your starting and finishing spot.
+Fitness is more than lacing up your sneakers and hitting the road.
+Sometimes you have to use tools, says Mayo Clinic.
+You can use a standard wristwatch, the stopwatch function on your phone or wearable or set a timer and leave it at your starting and finishing spot.

 Calculate your pace.
-Take the distance you ran divide it by your running time.
-For example, if you covered five miles in 40 minutes, divide 40 minutes by five miles and get your pace of eight minutes per mile.
+Take your running time and divide it by the distance you ran.
+For example, if you covered 5 miles in 40 minutes, divide 40 minutes by 5 miles and get your pace of eight minutes per mile.

 You can avoid having to calculate your pace by hand with the use of a GPS watch or speed and distance monitor.
 These will also provide you with your current pace throughout your run.

 If you want to know if you speed up or slow down throughout your run, you can measure your run in segments and calculate your pace at those points.
 Use 10 minutes as your segment.

 Online mapping tools provide the best way to measure your running route easily and accurately.

 Read more: Race Pace: Typical 10K Times for Runners